0xAtelerix/docs/technology.md

 Pelagos brings Web2 scalability practices directly to Appchains.
 Pelagos employs the Erigon DB-inspired model For Appchain data storage.
 This model is optimized for blockchains with large or rapidly growing states, offering:

-- Hot databases: Designed to handle real-time data writes with periodic convertion into immutable snapshots.
+- Hot databases: Designed to handle real-time data writes with periodic conversion into immutable snapshots.
-Immutable Databases: Read-only incremental state snapshots that represent historical blockchain states.
+- Immutable databases: Read-only incremental state snapshots that represent historical blockchain states.

-Immutable databases offer several advantages:
-Each snapshot serves as a historical record of the blockchain.
+These immutable databases serve as a historical record of the blockchain {"off the blockchain" is the Appchain data (not really a blockchain more a DAG, or is a da layer of the supported blockchains??} offer several advantages:

-These snapshots can be shared with other nodes via BitTorrent-like protocols, enabling efficient data synchronization.
+- Snapshots can be shared with other nodes via BitTorrent-like protocols, enabling efficient data synchronization.
-Operators can verify and validate the integrity of immutable databases before downloading, ensuring tamper-proof data distribution.
+- Operators can verify and validate the integrity of immutable databases before downloading, ensuring tamper-proof data distribution.
-By adopting this model, Pelagos transitions from traditional sync protocols, which distribute blocks, transactions, and state pieces with proofs, to efficient large-database file downloads.
-This significantly improves scalability and operational efficiency.
+- By adopting this model, Pelagos transitions from traditional sync protocols, which distribute blocks, transactions, and state pieces with proofs, to efficient, one-time event, large-database file downloads.
+This significantly improves scalability and operational efficiency by reducing the messaging load.

 #### Horizontal scaling